2023 – 2024 Academic Year

-- A student must show documented financial need every year by completing the Free Application for Federal Student Aid (FAFSA).
+- Demonstrate documented financial need every year by completing the Free Application for Federal Student Aid (FAFSA).

-- A student must be awarded Federal Work-Study as a part of his/her financial aid package.
+- Be awarded Federal Work-Study as part of their financial aid package.

-- Federal Work-Study is awarded on a first come first serve basis.
+- Note that Federal Work-Study is granted on a first-come, first-serve basis.

-- Once the financial aid package is completed and eligibility is determined, the student must submit a FWS Application to the FWS Coordinator.
+- Once eligibility is determined and the financial aid package is complete, students must submit an FWS Application to the FWS Coordinator.

-- Those wishing to return to their FWS employment are required to complete the FAFSA by June 1 with all remaining financial aid paperwork on file.
+- Students who wish to return to their FWS employment are required to complete the FAFSA by June 1, with all remaining financial aid paperwork on file.

-- Student must be enrolled full time in the upcoming year.
+- Must be enrolled full-time in the upcoming year.

 - Federal Work-Study jobs are available on campus.
 Most Jobs are offered within the administrative offices or at the three academic schools, School of Art, School of Architecture and School of Engineering.